'PURE INCENSE': AN IN-DEPTH GUIDE TO FRANKINCENSE OIL

 USES OF FRANKINCENSE OIL

-Frankincense essential oil can be added to a diffuser or vaporizer and inhaled for its sedative, earthy fragrance that is known to enhance the mood and combat stress and anxiety.
+Frankincense essential oil can be added to a diffuser or vaporizer and inhaled for its sedative, earthy fragrance that is known to enhance the mood.
 It is believed that, in spiritual practices, the scent of Frankincense strengthens both intuition and a spiritual connection.
-A few drops of Frankincense added to a diffuser or mixed with water to make an air freshening spray can eliminate airborne bacteria.
-Sprayed in a bedroom at night, it can help achieve a state of relaxation and readiness for sleep.
+A few drops of Frankincense added to a diffuser or mixed with water to make an air freshening spray can add a sense of renewal to your space.
+Sprayed in a bedroom at night, it can encourage a state of relaxation and readiness for sleep.

-After dilution with an unscented carrier oil, the oil can be absorbed into the skin via topical application.
-In a relaxing bath, a few drops of the oil can be added to relieve stress.
-By blending Frankincense with other essential oils and diluting the mixture, it can be used in cosmetics to make natural homemade anti-aging facial serums.
-In shampoos, its tonic property is believed to help strengthen hair roots.
+After dilution with a carrier oil, the oil can be absorbed into the skin via topical application.
+In a warm bath, a few drops of the oil can be added to promote full-body relaxation.
+By blending Frankincense with other essential oils and diluting the mixture, it can be used in cosmetics to make natural facial serums that target different skin concerns.
+In shampoos, its tonic property is believed to help support scalp health.

 A GUIDE TO FRANKINCENSE OIL VARIETIES & THEIR BENEFITS